-How GPS trackers work
+How GPS Trackers work

 A GPS tracker can act in just the same way as a comprehensive insurance policy.
-You might not ever need to use it to actively track a vehicle, but it can give you great peace of mind to know that its there.
-GPS trackers are designed to be very discreet, so theres no big flashing beacon to let everyone know that the vehicles location is being monitored.
+You might never need to use it to track a vehicle actively, but it can give you great peace of mind to know it's there.
+GPS trackers are designed to be very discreet, so theres no big flashing beacon to inform everyone that the vehicles location is being monitored.

-Types of trackers and ways of staying in the loop
+Types of Trackers and ways of staying in the loop

-One of the most popular types of GPS trackers is one that gives you real-time access to the vehicles location.
-This means that you can log into your own private tracking console and see where the vehicle is at any given moment.
-Miraculously, you can do this from anywhere in the world as long as you can get online, which can offer great peace of mind for those holidays and business trips away when your car has to be left behind.
+One of the most popular GPS trackers gives you real-time access to the vehicles location.
+This means you can log into your private tracking console and see where the vehicle is at any moment.
+Miraculously, you can do this from anywhere in the world as long as you can get online, offering great peace of mind for those holidays and business trips away when your car has to be left behind.

-Vehicle trackers for business
+Vehicle Trackers for business